dmouscher/nomic/rules-3.md

 Every perpetual harvest can be moved to any valid location at a cost of 3^N Energy.
 N is equal to the amount of times the harvest has been moved previously.

+## 375

+For 100bf any player may purchase a custom emoji slot on the discord.
+If their image is deemed inappropriate by the mods they must change it.
+Players may trade their custom emoji slots